This entry is a stub

 At 21 years old, Montana created Archie, a redheaded teenager featured in the anthology comic book series, Pep Comics.
 Archie’s popularity became so enormous that, in late 1942, the first issue of “Archie” was published.
 Over the years it would introduce the world to the likes of Jughead, Veronica, Betty, Josie and the Pussycats, and a multitude of other memorable characters.

-In 1948, Montana moved to Meredith with his wife, Peggy, and raised two children, all the while drawing both the dailies and Sunday strips for Archie every day.
+In 1948, Montana moved to Meredith with his wife, Peggy, and raised three children, all the while drawing both the dailies and Sunday strips for Archie every day.
 He passed away in 1975 at the age of 54 while cross-country skiing in Meredith, leaving behind a legacy as the creator of one of the most celebrated cartoon characters in history.

 To honor this legacy, the people of Meredith erected a memorial to Bob Montana in the center of town, complete with a statue of his famous creation, Archie.
 Given Montana’s devotion to transforming Meredith into a warmer, more welcoming town for artists, this bubbling reminder of his legacy kindly greets each pedestrian as they pass by.